Raidriar796/Resonite-On-Steam-Deck/README.md

 *Integrations < Steam Integration*
 - Save Screenshots - Off
   - This prevents saving photos twice, more info later in the guide

-**Recommended Quick Access Menu Settings**

-*Note: framerate limit and refresh rate settings will vary if you have unified frame limit management enabled*

-Relevant setting: `Steam Menu < Settings < Display < Enable Unified Frame Limit Management`

-*With unified frame limit management:*
-- Frame limit - n/a
-  - This setting is locked when the frame limit is disabled on the current stable branch of SteamOS
-- Disable Frame Limit - On

-*Without unified frame limit management:*
-- Framerate Limit - Off
-- Refresh Rate - 40 hz on LCD/40 hz or 80 hz on OLED

-*Unaffected by unified frame limit management:*
-- Allow Tearing - On
-- Half Rate Shading - Off
-- TDP Limit - 9W
-- Manual GPU Clock - Off
-- Upscaling - FSR
-  - To be able to upscale, you will need to force the game resolution in Resonite by disabling fullscreen and setting a Window Resolution lower than the display's resolution
-  - 1280x720 for docks
-  - 1024x640 for text readibility
-  - 960x600 for battery life

-**Launch Options (`Properties < General < Launch Options`)**

-- `DXVK_FRAME_RATE=60 taskset -c 0-5 %command% -BackgroundWorkers 6 -PriorityWorkers 5`

-  - `DXVK_FRAME_RATE=` is an environment variable which specifies a framerate limit at a lower level than setting it in Steam or Resonite.
-Here's a couple of recommended values:
-    - `60` for smoothness (you will rarely hit 60 under normal usage)

-    - `40` for 40/80 hz refresh rate power saving

-    - `30` for general power saving

-  - This specific `taskset` command only allows Resonite to use the first 3 cores of the system, leaving the last core available for the rest of the system.
-This will reduce Resonite's multithreading performance but will prevent the system from suffocating in heavier sessions, especially on Desktop Mode.

-  - `%command%` is what steam uses to figure out where to put launch args, so you can insert environment variables and launch arguments before and after the actual command to run the game.

-  - `-BackgroundWorkers 6` reduces the background workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates background workers based on your CPU thread count.

-  - `-PriorityWorkers 5` reduces the priority workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates priority workers based on your CPU thread count minus 1.

 **3rd Party Tools (use at your own risk)**